Second to none: Kyle Larson hangs on to win at Fontana

 Brad Keselowski was second, and Clint Bowyer came in third for his best finish since June 2015 and his first top-five finish in 52 races.
 Martin Truex Jr. was fourth after challenging Larson aggressively, and Joey Logano roared up to fifth.

-Larson also became just the fourth driver to sweep a weekend at Fontana.
-The 24-year-old prodigy added a win at Fontana to his other career victory on NASCAR's other 2-mile oval at Michigan.
+Larson added to his other career victory, which came on NASCAR's other 2-mile oval at Michigan.

 After an early NASCAR season full of dominant cars getting stung at the finish, Larson wasted none of his advantage.